thedersen/backbone.validation/README.md

 	* Removed the unused msg parameter when adding custom validators
 	* Number pattern matches negative numbers (Fixes issue #4)
 	* Context (this) in the method validators is now the model instead of the global object (Fixes issue # 6)
-	* All validators except required is invalid on undefined or empty value.
-However required:false can be specified to allow nulls
+	* All validators except required and acceptance invalidates null, undefined or empty value.
+However, required:false can be specified to allow nulls
 * Breaking changes:
-	* required validator no longer invalidates false boolean, use the new acceptance validator instead
+	* Required validator no longer invalidates false boolean, use the new acceptance validator instead

 ### v0.1.3